microsoft/react-native-windows-samples/docs/native-modules-async.md

 A common scenario for [Native Modules](native-modules.md) is to call one or more native asynchronous methods from a JS asynchronous method.
 However it may not be immediately obvious how to properly bridge both asynchronous worlds, which can lead to unstable, difficult to debug code.

 This document proposes some best patterns to follow when bridging asynchronous methods from JS to native code for React Native Windows.
-It assumes you've already familliar with the basics of setting up and writing [Native Modules](native-modules.md).
+It assumes you've already familiar with the basics of setting up and writing [Native Modules](native-modules.md).

 > The complete source for the examples below are provided within the [Native Module Sample in microsoft/react-native-windows-samples](https://github.com/microsoft/react-native-windows-samples/tree/master/samples/NativeModuleSample).